StaffanMelin/dstudio/docs/dstudio-doc.md

 3. Pitch bend wheel (with a spring so it centers)
 4. Distanse sensor (ultrasonic), it can measure the distanse from eg a foot with good precision.
 6. USB connection.
 In the image it is connected to my laptop for development, but this cable connects the Xiao via USB (Serial) to the Haxophone/Raspberry Pi.
 5. Not connected yet, but it is a 4-channel DAC with 12 bits.
 I am going to use it to connect my Haxophone to my analog gear (pitch, control x 3), I will also add a gate out directly from the Xiao.
 WIP.
 TODO.

 The mod wheel (2) and the pitch bend wheel (1) are potentiometers.
-The distance sensor (3) is a SR04 ultrasonic sensor.
+The distance sensor (3) is an SR04 ultrasonic sensor.

 This is how they are connected to the Xiao: